 Please be aware that we are in beta testing of the new site, so let us know if you experience any issues or have any feedback for us.
+Registration is now open for the Fall Professional Examination.

 A professional certification is a sign to employers that you have made a commitment to your profession.
 This is ongoing, as compared with a degree, you earn your initial certification, and then you maintain it through qualifying mandatory continuous professional learning activities.
 This shows employers that you are serious about keeping your skills current and expanding your knowledge in planning.
 It enhances your employability and prospects for promotion.